A BRIEF HISTORY OF GARDENING

 At any rate the Babylonians liked formal gardens.
 They enjoyed the shade of trees planted in straight lines.In 539 the Babylonian Empire was destroyed by the Persians who created yet another great empire.
 The Persians were superb gardeners.
 They built underground aqueducts to bring water to their gardens without it evaporating on the way.
 These were called qanats.

-Like the earlier civilisations the Persians grew fruit trees and fragrant shrubs and flowers.
+Like the earlier civilizations the Persians grew fruit trees and fragrant shrubs and flowers.
 Their gardens also contained pools, fountains and watercourses or rills.

 The Greeks were not great gardeners.
 They sometimes planted trees to provide shade around temples and other public places but pleasure gardens were rare.
 The Greeks did grow flowers but usually in containers.

-Although Greek travellers admired the gardens of the east in Greece gardens were usually grown for practical reasons.
+Although Greek travelers admired the gardens of the east in Greece gardens were usually grown for practical reasons.
 The Greeks grew orchards, vineyards and vegetable gardens.

 When they conquered Egypt in 30 BC the Romans introduced eastern ideas about gardening.
 Rich Romans created gardens next to their palaces and villas.
 The Romans were masters of the art of topiary.
 Roman gardens were adorned with statues and sculptures.